-Upon implementation of the Municipal Pension Plan effective the start of the first full pay period after April 1st, 2006, all regular full-time employees on staff, and all other employees who meet the eligibility criteria referenced in the last paragraph of this Article, will be enrolled in the Plan, unless eligible employees sign a waiver by the implementation date.
+Effective the start of the first full pay period after April 1st, 2006, all regular full-time employees on staff, and all other employees who meet the eligibility criteria referenced below, will be enrolled in the Plan, unless eligible employees signed a waiver as required by the implementation date (April 1, 2006).
 The waiver will be maintained on the employee's personnel file.